Dynamic Snippets

 {/snippet}

-Each article now defines a single snippet, which has an article ID in the title.
-All these snippets are then wrapped together
+Each article now defines a snippet whose name includes the article's ID.
+All these dynamic snippets are then wrapped together

 .
-If we omit this wrapping snippet, Latte will alert us with an
+If we were to omit this outer snippet, Latte would throw an

 exception.

-All that's left to do is to add redrawing to the presenter – just redraw the static wrapper.
+All that remains is to add the redrawing logic to the presenter – simply redraw the static wrapper.

 public function handleLike(int $articleId): void